TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 #### Tyk Operator

-The examples below illustrate how to configure configure plugin hooks for an API Definition within Tyk Operator:
+The examples below illustrate how to configure plugin hooks for an API Definition within Tyk Operator:

 **Pre plugin hook example**